Updated: Jun 13, 2022

 I finally get to the parking lot and WHAMMO!!
 You guessed it.

-How many times does a person have to drive around a parking lot before he is given a space just for trying so hard?
+How many times does a person have to drive around a parking lot before they are given a space just for trying so hard?
 Why don’t these people just go away?
 What would be the logical answer?
 Go to another area right?
 Well in this case that was WRONG!
 No spaces in two of the parking lots.

 Do you remember that I mentioned I had an epiphany?
-Well right around the third parking lot which was a block and a half away from my class Is when I looked at my clock and noticed that I was already 10 minutes late.
+Well right around the third parking lot which was a block and a half away from my class Is when I looked at the time and noticed that I was already 10 minutes late.
 I HATE BEING LATE!

 As I continued looking for what seemed to be the last parking space in America, I had kind of given up hope and just as I saw what looked like a parking space.
 Over there at the end of the parking lot where nobody likes to park because if you park there it kind of means that you are a loser and can’t find parking.